 We handle all types of maritime law cases, including:

 Do you or someone you love work in the oil and gas extraction industry?
 Oil rig workers face some of the most dangerous working conditions of any profession.
 A day at the office out at sea involves working with large, heavy machinery, challenging surfaces (wet or greasy decks, no handrails, weather hazards) long hours, and little sleep.

 If you’ve been involved in an oil spill injury while on the job on an oil rig or platform, we can help.
-We specialize in offshore injury cases involving oil rig accidents and can make sure that you receive workers’ compensation and the benefits you deserve.
+Our offshore injury lawyers specialize in cases involving oil rig accidents and can make sure that you receive workers’ compensation and the benefits you deserve.